jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task5.md

-With the help of the `static` modifier, it becomes possible to declare static `GameplayStaticScene` variable inside `Scene::create` method and return pointer to this variable.
+With the help of the `static` modifier, it becomes possible to declare static `GameplayStaticScene` variable inside `Scene::create` method and return a pointer to this variable.

 <div class="hint">